stelzinga/MF/Management_Framework.md

 5. How: detailed Processes involved in achieving the Objective and it can also contain, if not already framed by the *What*, how to *measure* the result of the Objective, see also Benchmark below.

 The *Where* aspect is relevant for Venture's where the delivery of Service is not the same as where the Clients are, or where Assets used in Operations are not in the same location as the Venture.
 If this is not relevant, the *where* can be defaulted to the Venture's or Activity's location.

+If Ventures use Pillars instead if Goals, they may also use Goals, or Targets instead of Objectives.

+Like for a Process, an Objective should not be defined if it does not contribute to increasing Revenue, and/or decreasing Cost and/or decreasing Risk, and/or improve Reputation and or improve reporting to Stakeholders, see also [### Process].

 Objectives are either *Routines* or *Projects*.
 Both are Measurable and both also have a notion of *Effort*, or time spent involved in performing them, but they differ in property nr.
 2: Projects are *limited* in time, whereas Routines are *recurring* in time.
 They also differ in that structurally Projects aim to improve Routines.

-If Ventures use Pillars instead if Goals, they may also use Goals, or Targets instead of Objectives.

 #### Routines
 Routines are composed of one or more Processes performed on a periodic basis that contribute to a Run Goal.
 Routines do not have an End Date and are thus never completed, even if the Process(es) the Routines are composed of complete each time the Routine is performed.
 Periodicity can be short term (minutes, hours, days), medium term (weeks, months) to long term (quarters, years) or ad hoc i.e., they start when a trigger event occurs e.g., a request is raised.